Journey to an ESOP & Beyond

 Structure & Clarity

 Jason Miller: Mental capacity and general overwhelm matter.
-If every part of your business, every role, isn’t structured, it adds clutter and slows progress.
+If every part of your business, every role, is not structured, it adds clutter and slows progress.

 ESOP Alignment & Motivation

-Jason Miller: That’s part of the magic of an ESOP company.
+Jason Miller: That is part of the magic of an ESOP company.

 Applying Sales Goals to All Roles